cloin/swingsight_metrics/README.md

 - `POST /golfball-hit`: Accepts a JSON payload with `angle_of_departure` and `velocity_at_departure` to calculate and store the latest metrics.
     - `curl -X POST http://127.0.0.1:5000/golfball-hit -H "Content-Type: application/json" -d '{"angle_of_departure": 45, "velocity_at_departure": 41}'`
+- `GET /metrics`: Metrics as JSON.
+Used with Datadog check.
 - `GET /swingsight`: Displays the latest metrics on a dashboard.
 - `GET /clear-data`: Clears all stored metrics.